briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

 4. _(d)_ No person shall disclose or use any information concerning telephone numbers, addresses, or names obtained from the data base that serves the public safety answering point of a 9-1-1 system established under Ohio R.C.
-[Chapter 128][ORC Chapter 128], except for any of the following purposes or under any of the following circumstances:
+[Chapter 128][ORC 128], except for any of the following purposes or under any of the following circumstances:

     1. _(1)_ For the purpose of the 9-1-1 system;